wendellpiez/XMLLunchbox/README.md

 _saxon9he.jar_ is located inside the container at _/usr/src/basex/basex-api/lib/saxon9he.jar_.
 BaseX automatically knows to use it for XSLT transformations, and you can access it from the command line with `java -jar /usr/src/basex/basex-api/lib/saxon9he.jar`.

+## Using XMLLunchbox

+The Lunchbox setup comes with a small demonstration application along with a simple Hello World application (meant for editing and testing).
+These appear at the page http://localhost:8984/XMLLunchbox.

 ### Extending the application suite

 XML Lunchbox is built to support building and deploying your own XML/XQuery/XSLT applications -- even developing your code base and/or data set outside the container.
-We will be documenting this further as we try and test this capability.

-For now, you can easily accomplish results by inspecting and carefully modifying the code in the distribution.
+As delivered, the `basex/webapp` and `webapp/repo` directories contain all the code BaseX needs. -- you can see and edit all the files going into these processes.

+Start tracing these processes by examining the nominal `.xqm` files (XQuery modules) that contain restXQ function declarations.
+These functions are executed in response to page requests to the server; in execution, they will typically call other XQuery functions and libraries, including (in our case) functions that execute XSLT transformations.
+This is an easy way to put pages online for either simple function calls and calculations, or complex operations performed over arbitrary data sets.

+If you start Docker with a runtime binding to the `basex/webapp` subdirectory (or with bindings to other subdirectories as needed), you can also interact with these files dynamically, as BaseX is capable of *reloading* and *re-executing* as these files change.
+This can easily be demonstrated by opening one of the RextXQ declaration files, making modifications, and reloading the page displayed.
+(Note of course that your *browser* may keep cached copies, which is a different issue.)

 ____